Removal from the Halifax and other lender panels: Why they do it and how to get reinstated

 • Significant delays in registering security on behalf of Halifax Delays or failure to register the Halifax charge may result in referral to external lawyers of Halifax to complete outstanding requirements.

-• Can you outline the application protocol to be reinstated onto the Halifax conveyancing panel?
+• How long does the application process take when applying to revert back onto the Halifax conveyancing panel?

-• Does my practice need to apply annually to be reinstated on the Halifax conveyancing panel?
+• Does my practice need to apply annually to remain on the Halifax conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Halifax panel reinstatement is to ensure that your firm is not removed off of the Halifax conveyancing panel in the first place.